Schools & Teachers

 The Science of Gardening: A School Garden Curriculum K-5

-In 2017, we will partner with Sproutn’ Up to offer the curriculum at Riffenburgh School.
-For more information visit the Sproutn’Up website at http://www.sproutinup.com/.
+This year we are partnering with Sproutn’ Up to offer the curriculum at Riffenburgh School in a summer enrichment camp.
+For more information visit the Sproutn’Up website.